IlliaRohalskyi/floor-plan/llm_implementation/README.md

 ## Project Overview

-The core research question addressed in this project is:
+One of the core research question addressed in this project is:

 > Can a large language model reliably translate structured natural-language descriptions of floor plans into a formal GREBNET representation, expressed in GREBTL, suitable for symbolic reasoning and navigation?